awslabs/aws-well-architected-labs/Security/100_CloudFront_with_S3_Bucket_Origin/README.md

 ﻿# Level 100: CloudFront with S3 Bucket Origin

 ## Introduction

 This hands-on lab will guide you through the steps to host static web content in an [Amazon S3 bucket](https://aws.amazon.com/s3/), protected and accelerated by [Amazon CloudFront](https://aws.amazon.com/cloudfront).
 Skills learned will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ![s3-cloudfront-diagram](Images/s3-cloudfront-diagram.png)

-## Goals:
+## Goals

 * Protecting S3 bucket from direct public access
 * Improving access time with caching

-## Prerequisites:
+## Prerequisites

 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
 NOTE: You will be billed for any applicable AWS resources used if you complete this lab.

 ## Permissions required

 * IAM User with *AdministratorAccess* AWS managed policy

 <BR>